 - 3/4 cup pre-shredded mozzarella cheese

 - Fill a medium saucepan with hot tap water.
 Put the lid on and heat it to boiling over high heat.
 Cook the pasta in the boiling water according to package directions.
 Drain.

 - Meanwhile, heat olive oil in a large pot or Dutch oven over medium-high heat.
-Add the ground turkey, ½ teaspoon salt, ¼ teaspoon black pepper and dry oregano.
+Add the ground turkey, ½ teaspoon of salt, ¼ teaspoon of black pepper, and dry oregano.
 Use wooden spoon to mix it and break it up.
 Cook stirring occasionally until turkey is white on the outside, 2-3 minutes.